nikkipruitt182/Argument-Parser/README.md

 ### Unit Tests
 We created unit tests for 4 of our 5 classes (not including exception classes).
 By the end of the project, we had 94% of the code coverage, or 94% of the code being tested by unit tests.
+![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/Overall%20Code%20Coverage.png "Overall Code Coverage")

+![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/Class%20Code%20Coverage.png "Class by Class Code Coverage")

 At the end of the project, all of the tests we had written were passing.
-Below is an overview of all test classes, as well as an oversview of the tests from the ArgumentTest class, which tested the basic functions of an argument.
+Below is an overview of all the test classes, as well as an overview of the tests from the ArgumentTest class, which tested the basic functions of an argument.

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/UnitTestResults.png "Overall Unit Test Results")